Skip to contents

 Integer 0-2 specifying how talkative the algorithm is in the standard output log; the higher the number the more information is provided, none if 0.

-Boolean - if TRUE, do not recalculate control limits, instead extend limits calculated from the first periodMin points.
+Boolean - if TRUE, do not recalculate control limits, instead extend limits calculated from the first period_min points.

-Boolean - whether to bypass the Stable Shift Algorithm and simply re-establish limits at every shift rule break (respecting periodMin)
+Boolean - whether to bypass the Stable Shift Algorithm and simply re-establish limits at every shift rule break (respecting period_min)

-Minimum difference between a point's vertical position and the centre line to count as "on the centre line" for the purposes of shift rule breaks
+Minimum difference between a point's vertical position and the centre line to count as "on the centre line" for the purposes ofshift rule breaks

 Boolean controlling whether or not to display centre line and control limits

 Boolean determining whether rule breaks in the opposite direction to a rule break triggering a candidate recalculation prevent recalculation even if they overhang the end of the candidate calculation period.
-Set to FALSE only with noRegrets = FALSE.
+Set to FALSE only with no_regrets = FALSE.

 SPC Parameters